PeterMarshall29/book1/_sources/jupyternotebooks/derived_classes_and_virtual_functions.md

 ## More on Access Specifiers

-The access specifier `protected` indicates that the data members may only used by the class and by classes derived from it.
+The access specifier `protected` indicates that the data members may only used by the class and by classes derived from it. `name` and `age` are protected membere - they are accessible in derived classes but not outside.

+`class Student : public Person` - specifies that `Student` publicly inherits from `Person`.

 Using the `public` access modifier for the derived class maintains the same access level for inheritable members of the base class.
 Any accessible members of the base class, i.e.  `public` or `protected` data members or member functions, become private members of the derived class.
 Since we want to call the member function `dispayInfo()` we need to make the derived class from a public declared base class.